paillave/Etl.Net/README.md

 ![Estimated execution plan](./docs/EstimatedExecutionPlan.PNG "Estimated execution plan")

-Then it show the actual execution with statistics when hovering streams, and input and outputs when hovering nodes:
+Then it shows the actual execution with statistics when hovering streams, and input and outputs when hovering nodes:
 ![Actual execution plan](./docs/ActualExecutionPlan.PNG "Actual execution plan")

 ## Documentation